TDP4you/Black-Jack-Game/README.md

-# Black Jack Game in Python
+# Black Jack Game (Python)

-This is one of the two projects that I have implemented during my online course while learning python.
+Second Project that I have implemented during my online course while learning python.
 The rules of the game are as follows:
 1. Player have the option to choose from Stand, Hit and Double./
   a.
 Hit: Take another card from the dealer.